 Cúllar is one of the six, beautiful traditional Andalusian villages making up the region of Baza in the Altiplano area within the Granada Province.
 It is in the north east of the province, in the… More →

 One of the very picturesque towns to visit in the Baza region of the Altiplano of Granada is Caniles.
-In the north of the Granada Province, Caniles is 911 metres above sea level with Latitude 37… More →
+In the north of the Granada Province, Caniles is 911 metres above sea level.
+It sits on the… More →

 There are nineteen villages in Los Montes.
 The village with more inhabitants and more extensive is Iznalloz.
 On the contrary, the village with the less number of inhabitants is Gobernador.
 Its traditional and historical main village is Iznalloz.